Local(ish) gravity theories in conformal superspace: Conclusions

-With regards to technical questions surrounding quantum gravity, the theory seems to have several advantages.
-To be specific, they are seven-fold: {\bf i)} it is second order in time derivatives (in space-time covariant field space, Lagrangians extending general relativity require more time derivatives, creating possible problems for unitarity, since the propagators around a flat background acquire imaginary poles), {\bf ii)} we can apply spatial regulators on the exact renormalization group equation (finding regulators that depend on the background metric with indefinite signature is a challenge), {\bf iii)} the theory explicitly maintains two, transverse traceless, propagating degrees of freedom per space point (this is an issue with other theories, such as Horava-Lifshitz and Horndeski-type theories), {\bf iv)} The treatment of the path integral is very simplified because of simple constraint (Lie) algebra, for the GR case it is much lengthier (it would correspond to parts of both \cite{Teitelboim_path, Hartle_Halliwell}).
-The theory possesses simple BRST symmetry (hard to achieve for the ADM Dirac algebra for example, which requires a BFV treatment \cite{Hartle_Halliwell}). {\bf v)} There is no Gribov problem for the horizontal lift gauge-fixing (a non-perturbative problem for basically all non-abelian theories based on space-time fields, see appendix \ref{sec:Gribov}), {\bf vi)} superposition can readily be made sense of, simply as the interference between (coarse-grained) paths in configuration space (see \cite{path_deco}), there is no need to define superposition of causal structures, {\bf vii)} the linearized equations of motion contain higher order spatial (but not temporal) derivatives.
+\paragraph*{Quantum} With regards to technical questions surrounding quantum gravity, the theory seems to have several advantages.
+To be specific, they are seven-fold: {\bf i)} it is second order in time derivatives (in space-time covariant field space, Lagrangians extending general relativity require more time derivatives, creating possible problems for unitarity, since the propagators around a flat background acquire imaginary poles), {\bf ii)} the theory explicitly maintains two, transverse traceless, propagating degrees of freedom per space point (this is an issue with other theories, such as Horava-Lifshitz and Horndeski-type theories), {\bf iii)} The treatment of the path integral is very simplified because of simple constraint algebras (for GR, difficulties introduced by the refoliations constraint make this treatment much lengthier; it encompasses parts of both \cite{Teitelboim_path, Hartle_Halliwell}).
+The theory possesses simple BRST symmetry (hard to achieve for the ADM Dirac algebra for example, which requires a BFV treatment \cite{Hartle_Halliwell}, see appendix \ref{app:FP} for reasons why). {\bf iv)} There is no Gribov problem for the horizontal lift gauge-fixing (a non-perturbative problem for basically all non-abelian theories based on space-time fields \cite{Singer_Gribov}), {\bf v)} superposition can readily be made sense of, simply as the interference between (coarse-grained) paths in configuration space (see \cite{QG_deco}), there is no need to define superposition of causal structures, {\bf vi)} the linearized equations of motion contain higher order spatial (but not temporal) derivatives.
 This property is extremely desirable in the context of regularizing ultraviolet divergencies (as is done in e.g. \cite{Horava}), a topic we will explore in further work.
 The study of perturbation theory around a Bianchi IX static solution has only just begun.
 For future work, we can follow the algorithm set in \cite{Barvinsky_hor} as applied to this theory.